-In this paper we will be working with triangulated surfaces.
-We will denote to the vertices, edges and faces of a triangulated mesh $M$ by $V(M)$, $E(M)$ and $F(M)$ respectively.
-The extension of Morse theory to triangulated manifolds was by given Banchoff~\cite{critical1967}.
-Let $M$ be a triangulated $2$-manifold and let $f :M\longrightarrow [a,b]\subset \mathbb{R}$ be piece-wise linear function on $M$.
+In this paper, we will be working with triangulated surfaces.
+We will denote the set of vertices, edges, and faces of a triangulated mesh $M$ by $V(M)$, $E(M)$, and $F(M)$, respectively.
+The extension of Morse theory to triangulated manifolds was given by Banchoff ~\cite{critical1967}.
+Let $M$ be a triangulated $2$-manifold and let $f :M\longrightarrow [a,b]\subset \mathbb{R}$ be a piece-wise linear function on $M$.
+We will use the abbreviation PL for "piece-wise linear".
 The star of $v$, denoted by $star(v)$, is the set of simplices that intersect with the vertex $v$.
-The \textit{closure} $\overline{star(v)}$ of $star(v)$ is the smallest simplicial complex of $M$ that contains $star(v)$.
-The \textit{link} $Lk(v)$ consists of the set of vertices of $M$ that belong $\overline{star(v)}$ but do not belong to $star(v)$.
+The \textit{closure} $\overline{star(v)}$ of $star(v)$ is the smallest simplicial subcomplex of $M$ that contains $star(v)$.
+The \textit{link} $Lk(v)$ consists of the subcomplex of $M$ of simplices belonging to $\overline{star(v)}$ but not to $star(v)$.
 The \textit{upper link} of $v$ is defined to be the set:

 the lower link is defined similarly by: